Cycling in Cheshire East

 Local Transport Strategy

-Our policy for cycling as a mode of active travel is covered by the Cheshire East Local Transport Plan.
-Developed through consultation with the public, stakeholders and elected members, this document sets out the Council’s transport strategy and policies up to 2026.
+Our policy for cycling as a mode of active travel is covered by the Cheshire East Local Transport Plan (LTP).
+This is currently under review to reflect changes and opportunities within the Borough, with consultation with the public, stakeholders and elected members expected early in 2018.

 Rights of Way Improvement Plan